romanescherrer/HoloTrack/README.md

 The holograms are simulated from bright-field microscopy images that are labeled and saved as ROI.
 A sample of the dataset can be found in `dataset/train`.
 The full dataset (In Situ Ichthyoplankton Imaging System) is open source and can be downloaded from [kaggle](https://www.kaggle.com/competitions/datasciencebowl/data).

-To create a hologram dataset for object detection, run :
+To create a hologram dataset for an object detection task, run :
 ```bash
 python create_dataset.py --data dataset/train --project Images --nb 50
 ```
+where nb is the number of images to simulate.
+The script will use the images in `dataset/train` to simulate the transmission function and the corresponding holograms.

-The holograms and the corresponding label files (yolov5 format) are created and saved in `Images/Holo/train`.
+The holograms and the ground-truth files (yolov5 format) are created and saved in `Images/Holo/train`.

 ## Hologram detection
 To train a model to detect the plankton on the raw holograms, clone the [yolov5 repo](https://github.com/ultralytics/yolov5)